 From algebraic point of view there is no distinction between isomorphic algebraic systems.
 Therefore classification of algebraic systems up to isomorphism constitutes one of the main goals of structure theories of these systems.
 It can be said that structure theories of algebraic systems study isomorphism types of these systems, i.e., classes of isomorphic algebraic systems.
 The theory of rings is by no means an exception among them.
-However, this view on isomorphism types has to undergo profound changes when one introduces effectiveness in consideration, since isomorphism types and computable isomorphism types become different.
+However in effective theories of the same algebraic systems this view on isomorphism types has to undergo profound changes since isomorphism types and computable isomorphism types become different.

-Computable algebraic systems such as computable groups, boolean algebras, vector spaces, lattices, have been intensively investigated in recent years [2].
+Computable algebraic systems such as computable groups, boolean algebras, vector spaces, lattices, have been intensively investigated in recent years [1], [2].
 Intensive research efforts have been made in attempts to understand the effective content of a variety of model-theoretic and algebraic notions, results and constructions.
-We refer the reader to the recent surveys by Harizanov [8], Millar [12] as well as to the classic papers by Malcev [10] and Rabin [15] devoted to these issues.
+We refer the reader to the recent surveys by Harizanov [3], Millar [4] as well as to the classic papers by Frölich and Shepherdson [5], Malcev [6] and Rabin [7] devoted to these issues.
 In this paper we consider computable rings and investigate relationship between isomorphism types and computable isomorphism types of these algebraic systems.

-Let us recall several basic notions from the computability theory [16].
+Let us recall several basic notions from the computability theory [8].
 Throughout the paper ω is the set of all natural numbers.
 A set $X \subset \omega$ is computable if there is a procedure which being applied to any number n tells us if $n \in X$.
 A function $f: \omega \to \omega$ is computable if the set of pairs $X = \{(n, f(n)) \mid n \in \omega\} \subseteq \omega \times \omega$ is computable under the standard Cantor's identification of $\omega \times \omega$ and ω .
 A set $X \subset \omega$ is computably enumerable if it is the range of a computable function $f: \omega \to \omega$.